-Rebekah is a former Assistant US Attorney with the US Attorney’s Office in Miami, Florida and a Special Attorney with the Department of Justice’s Organized Crime and Racketeering Section in Cleveland.
+Rebekah Poston is a former Assistant US Attorney with the US Attorney’s Office in Miami, Florida, and a Special Attorney with the Department of Justice’s Organized Crime and Racketeering Section in Cleveland, Ohio.
 She now focuses her practice on defending complex domestic and international white collar criminal cases.
-She has successfully represented foreign governments, multinational, public and private corporations, brokerage firms and banks, airlines and shipping lines, maritime brokers, medical device and pharmaceutical companies, and industrial, manufacturing and agricultural companies, as well as their officers, directors and employees.
+She has successfully represented foreign governments, public and private multinational corporations, brokerage firms and banks, air and shipping lines, maritime brokers, medical device and pharmaceutical companies, and industrial, manufacturing and agricultural companies, as well as their officers, directors and employees.

 She also leads the firm’s Criminal Justice Act federal trial team for the Southern District of Florida.
 She is an active participant in the firm’s Women’s Initiative Group and Lateral Hire Committee.

-Rebekah regularly presents at international conferences on such topics as FCPA M&A due diligence, implementing FCPA compliance plans in Latin America, and how to conduct an FCPA and anti-corruption internal investigations.
+Rebekah regularly presents at international conferences on such topics as FCPA M&A due diligence, implementing FCPA compliance plans in Latin America, and how to conduct an FCPA and anticorruption internal investigations.
 She has also been a panel member for the University of Miami School of Law’s Center for Ethics and Public Policy and serves on the Law Review Alumnae Advisory Committee for the University of Miami School of Law.
-She has also lectured as an adjunct professor on ethics and professional responsibility at Florida International University’s School of Law.
+She continues to lecture as an adjunct professor on ethics and professional responsibility at Florida International University’s School of Law.

 Rebekah has an extensive 30-year background in immigration and nationality law, particularly in representing individual and multinational clients.
 She represents the interests of both individuals and US businesses that employ non-US nationals.
 Rebekah assists multinational corporations with the preparation and filing of various petitions with the US Citizenship and Immigration Services (USCIS), which include such visa categories as EB-5s, Es, H-1Bs, Ls, Os, Ps, Rs and TNs.
 She and her immigration team assist with the preparation of exchange visitor (J-1) visas for non-US nationals who are coming to the US to participate in programs authorized by the Department of State.
 She and her team also have extensive experience with PERM labor certifications, immigrant visas, and citizenship and naturalization matters.
 Rebekah has special experience in the areas of non-immigrant and immigrant visas for high-net-worth individuals, multinational executives and specialized knowledge workers throughout Latin America and Europe.